kunukn/postcss-alter-property-value/README.md

 * Git clone the project or download it
 * npm install
 * npm start
-* Open dev tools in browser and inspect the DOM
+* Open dev tools in browser and inspect the elements